Holography, Fractals and the Weyl Anomaly: Asymptotics of the generating functional from AdS/CFT duality

-The expression \eqref{thedim} makes sense only for $0\le D_f \le 1$.
+The expression \eqref{thedim} yields a fractal dimension, provided the constraint $0\le D_f \le 1$ is satisfied.
 For sufficently large central charge or genus, ${\cal F}(\epsilon,0)$ is finite as $\epsilon\rightarrow 0$ and the dimension of the measure is the same as that of the embedding space, $D_f = D=1$.
-The unique case of genus zero (the sphere) is mysterious, as \eqref{thedim} gives a nonsensical negative result for the fractal dimension.
-There is no choice of $\gamma$ for which ${\cal F}(0,\gamma)$ is finite if the integration in \eqref{garf} includes $J=0$.
+A physical interpretation for the negative $D_f$ arising for genus zero, the Reimann sphere, is unclear.
+This particular case is unique in that there is no choice of $\gamma$ for which ${\cal F}(0,\gamma) = \int dJ|Z^2J^{-\gamma}|$ is finite if the integration contour includes a boundary at $J=0$.
+Although $\gamma=(1-D_f)$ renders the integration convergent at large $J$, the integral diverges at $J=0$ since $\gamma>1$.

 In all the arguments above, analyticity in $J$ has been assumed such that AdS/CFT duality can be extended to arbitrarily large complex sources.
 While the assumption may appear brazen, the predicted large $J$ asymptotics can be verified explicitly in two dimensional conformal field theory, as shown below.